 Differences between schools, however, did not always lead to the decision to tailor and personalize content; rather, these differences were also seen as a potential resource.
 For example, the Cypriot teachers' experiences with refugees were seen as especially important to address one of the main needs expressed by Greek teachers, i.e. fostering empathy and awareness of social disadvantage in their own students.
-Therefore, we made sure that Greek and Cypriot teachers would have ample opportunity to interact during the BTAs collaborative activities, hopefully leading to the development of joint-student activities to be enacted further on during the project.
+Therefore, we made sure that Greek and Cypriot teachers would have ample opportunity to interact during the BTAs collaborative activities, hopefully leading to the development of joint students activities to be enacted further on during the project.

 Additionally, the Needs Analysis highlighted that the different schools adopted (often implicitly) different definitions of inclusion, which are partly connected to their different approaches to the promotion of inclusion for their students.
-The way inclusion is defined and conceptualized is at the very basis of a school's inclusion policy.
+How inclusion is defined and conceptualized is at the very basis of a school's inclusion policy.
 We deemed that exploring these school differences, and the implicit assumptions about what inclusion means, should not be relegated to satellite events, but rather should be a foundational step of the whole BTAs.
 Accordingly, we decided to devote a core activity to eliciting group reflection on participants' definitions and beliefs regarding inclusion.

 Lastly, the Needs Analysis identified a critical problem that needed to be addressed, that is, the presence of substantial linguistic barriers among Italian and Bulgarian teachers.
-The approach chosen to overcome these barriers was diversified: some content was localized, Italian and Bulgarian tutors provided linguistic assistance (including simultaneous translation of synchronous events), and some Italian and Bulgarian teachers with advanced English proficiency acted as 'bridges' to relay critical information to their peers, and facilitate their overall participation in the BTAs as a whole.
-In some cases, some very interactive sessions were planned with group of teachers of the same nationality, with tutors who could speak their language, although this did not favour interaction between teachers from different countries.
-Still, the linguistic barriers were higher than expected.
-This led to the remodulation of some activities, either changing them from synchronous to asynchronous, or changing the working groups from being inter-school to being intra-school (see Section 5.6)
+The approach chosen to overcome these barriers is diversified: as already mentioned, some BTA content is meant to be localized; participation in collaborative activities is meant to be facilitated by BTA tutors, recruited among the Italian and Bulgarian partners of the project.
+Early identification of Italian and Bulgarian teachers with advanced English proficiency will hopefully allow instructors to use them as 'bridges' to relay critical information to their peers, and facilitate their overall participation in the BTAs as a whole.

-5.3 BTA macro-design
+4.3 BTA macro-design

-Since the BTAs had to integrate harmoniously with the work schedule of teachers, and in accordance with theoretical findings on best practice in teachers' Professional Development (see section 4.1), they were designed to cover a rather long time-span during which participants would be able to self- and co-regulate their learning in terms of time commitment, with the exception of the time when the three SJSTE were planned.
-In fact, the structure of the BTAs orbits around these three events, which were the most intensive part of the pathway.
-During the SJSTEs, the pacing of activities was more demanding5, and teachers were asked to devote a substantial amount of effort.
+Since the BTAs have to integrate harmoniously with the work schedule of teachers, and in accordance with theoretical findings on best practice in teachers' Professional Development (see section 3.1), they are designed to cover a rather long time span during which participants will be able to self- and co-regulate their learning in terms of time commitment, with the exception of the time when the three SJSTE are planned.
+In fact, the structure of the BTAs orbits around these three events, which will be the most intensive part of the pathway.
+During SJSTEs, the pacing of activities will be more demanding4, and teachers will be asked to devote a substantial amount of effort.

-In the PLEIADE project proposal, the SJSTEs were to be entirely face-to-face, and travel budget was limited so that only few teachers would be able to take part in each SJSTE (around 5 teachers per school, plus another 15 from the hosting institution).
+In the PLEIADE project proposal, SJSTEs were to be entirely face-to-face, and travel budget was limited so that only few teachers would be able to take part in each SJSTE (around 5 teachers per school, plus another 15 from the hosting institution).
 This led to an original conceptualization in which SJSTEs content was intended to be "reported" by participating teachers to colleagues.
 However, COVID-related travel restrictions required us to reconceptualize the SJSTEs as online events.
-While, on the one hand, this carried the risk of substantially hampering teachers' cooperation and engagement due to the lack of physical meeting and in-person socialisation, it also meant that participation in the SJSTEs could be extended to all teachers involved in the BTAs.
-In practice, this means that in the conceptualization of the BTAs and requiring attendance by the whole cohort of teachers, while maintaining their intensive nature and limited duration (5 days, part time).
+While, on the one hand, this carries the risk of substantially hampering teachers' cooperation and engagement due to the lack of physical meeting and in-person socialisation, it also means that participation in the SJSTEs can be extended to all teachers involved in the BTAs.
+In practice, this means that in the final conceptualization of the BTAs the SJSTEs could play a more